Creativity Takes Risks

 be willing to take risks

-• The ‘risk’ that is referred to in relation to creativity is not about health or safety related, or gambling all your finances on dodgy stock.
+The ‘risk’ in creating something new is not about health nor is it safety related; it’s not about gambling all your finances on dodgy stock.

-• the level of risk taking does not have to be high, but there has to be a willingness to sometimes take risks, to be open to them and understand and accept the inevitable and crucial role of mistakes and ‘failing’.
+The level of risk taking does not have to be high, but there has to be a willingness to sometimes take risks; to be open to them and understand and accept the inevitable and crucial role of mistakes and ‘failing’ in the creation of something new.

 Beghetto, R. A., Karwowski, M., & Reiter-Palmon, R. (2021).
 Intellectual risk taking: A moderating link between creative confidence and creative behavior?
 Psychology of Aesthetics, Creativity, and the Arts, 15(4), 637–644.